History and Political Science Graduate Programs

 The 30-hour Master of Arts in History emphasizes historiographical analysis and research skills, while offering students a flexible curriculum in the history of Europe and the United States.
 With a focus on quality, affordability and accessibility, this graduate program helps students acquire a sophisticated knowledge of the past and a greater understanding of the present world.

 Each graduate class is taught from a Christian perspective by full-time faculty with doctorates.
-The program is designed for those wanting to enter academia, teach history or social studies, or work as historians, archivist, archaeologists, museum curators, lawyers, journalists and in many other fields.
+The program is designed for those wanting to enter academia, teach history or social studies, or work as historians, archivists, archaeologists, museum curators, lawyers, journalists and professionals in many other fields.
 The curriculum is flexible with a focus on historical analysis and research skills.

 Master of Arts in History program